Profinite trees, through Lawvere theories and the lambda-calculus: Introduction

-A lot of different algebras can be considered for trees, see \cite{DBLP:books/ems/21/Bojanczyk21} for a survey.
-In \cite{ESIK2005291Algebraic-recognizability}, Ésik and Weil have shown how preclones, i.e. non-symmetric operads, provide a suitable notion of algebras of trees.
-In \cite{DBLP:journals/ijac/EsikW10}, they introduce their block product and use it to give a characterization of first-order definable tree languages.
-In this article, we use clones as we then obtain an "isomorphism theorem", and not only a bijection between the sets of constants as in the case of operads.
+A lot of different algebras can be considered for trees, see~\cite{DBLP:books/ems/21/Bojanczyk21} for a survey.
+In~\cite{ESIK2005291Algebraic-recognizability}, Ésik and Weil have shown how preclones, i.e. non-symmetric operads, provide a suitable notion of algebras of trees.
+In~\cite{DBLP:journals/ijac/EsikW10}, they introduce their block product and use it to give a characterization of first-order definable tree languages.
+In the present article, we use clones as we then obtain an isomorphism theorem, and not only a bijection between the sets of constants as in the case of operads.

-The general approach to regular languages and profinite completions using monads began in \cite{DBLP:conf/dlt/Bojanczyk15} and was further studied in \cite{DBLP:journals/corr/abs-2201-09969monadic-monadic-sol}.
-A profinite tree was already used in \cite{10.1007/978-3-662-43951-7_4}, where it was defined as a Cauchy sequence of profinite trees.
-The link between metric completions and Stone duality is a fundamental aspect of \cite{DBLP:conf/icalp/GehrkeGP10} and was elaborated further in relation to Pervin spaces in \cite{DBLP:conf/RelMiCS/Pin17}.
+The general approach to regular languages and profinite completions using monads began in~\cite{DBLP:conf/dlt/Bojanczyk15} and was further studied in~\cite{Bojaczyk2023} and in~\cite{lmcs:6569}.
+Our work directly follows this monadic approach, given that we consider algebras defined by Lawvere theories which correspond to finitary monads.
+A profinite tree was first used in~\cite{10.1007/978-3-662-43951-7_4}, where it was defined as a Cauchy sequence of profinite trees for an appropriate metric.
+The link between metric completions and Stone duality is a fundamental aspect of~\cite{DBLP:conf/icalp/GehrkeGP10} and was elaborated further in relation to Pervin spaces in~\cite{DBLP:conf/RelMiCS/Pin17}.